elysiajs/documentation/docs/handler.md

 ## Context
 Context's properties consists of
-request: Raw `Request` for accessing data as web standard type
+- request: Raw `Request` for accessing data as web standard type
-body: Body which come with the request
+- body: Body which come with the request
  query: Parsed path query as a simple object
-params: Path parameters as a simple object
+- params: Path parameters as a simple object
-store: A global mutable store for KingWorld instance
+- store: A global mutable store for KingWorld instance
+- set: Response representation
+    - status: response status
+    - headers: response headers
+    - redirect: redirect to new path

-responseHeaders: An object to be retunr with Response's header And a few helper methods for convenient usage:
+And a few helper methods for convenient usage:
 status: Function to set HTTP response status code
  redirect: Function to redirect to different path